MyNameIsTrez/array-based-hash-table-in-c/README.md

 Usually linked lists are implemented by having every node be `malloc()`ed separately, but `main.c` manages to do it with just has a single, global `buckets` and `chains` array.

 I made these arrays are global in order to make the code easier to read, but you could of course just pass them as arguments to the functions.

-The hash table requires you to have an array of items that you want to hash. `main.c` contains a `persons` array of `person`.
-Each person has a name and an age.

 ## How it works